-(3 credits; alternate years, consult department) This course introduces students to the management and leadership opportunities and skills required in the sport and fitness industry.
+(3 credits) This course introduces students to the management and leadership opportunities and skills required in the sport and fitness industry.
 The applied skills of organizational planning, human resource management, problem solving, communication and motivation in a sport leadership context are the primary focus in this course.